-We recommend further cleaning of the scraped data before chunking it into shorter passages.
-Most duplicates are low-quality fragments unrelated to any query and therefore have little effect on retrieval evaluation.
-However, some relevant gold IDs are missing from the positive candidate lists, and adding them changes the results.
-To estimate the impact of missing duplicate IDs, we adjusted the relevance labels (qrels) as follows: for each set of identical documents, if any ID was marked relevant for a given query, we marked all IDs in that set as relevant.
+\item \textbf{Very Short Documents.} Eight of the twelve tasks contain documents with fewer than five tokens (ranging from 1.2\% to 36.5\%), and some documents are even empty.
+These cases typically arise when documents consist primarily of whitespace that is removed during tokenization. \leavevmode We therefore recommend additional cleaning of scraped documents prior to chunking them into shorter passages.
+This step is particularly important for reasoning-intensive retrievers fine-tuned on math and coding tasks, which are sensitive to formatting and spacing artifacts.
+For example, removing trailing whitespace from document \texttt{aqua\_rat\_75207} in the AoPS corpus in Pyserini reduces the cosine similarity between embeddings produced by Pyserini and the original Diver codebase\footnote{\url{https://github.com/AQ-MedAI/Diver}} from 0.9998 to 0.8700, illustrating the substantial impact that minor formatting differences can have on embedding representations.

-\autoref{tab:adjusted_qrels} compares BM25 $+$ BGE (first-stage) and BM25 $+$ BGE $+$ gpt-oss-20b (second-stage) results using BRIGHT's original qrels vs. the adjusted qrels for the StackExchange category.
+\item \textbf{Missing Query Relevance.} Most duplicate documents correspond to low-quality fragments that are unrelated to any query and thus have limited impact on retrieval evaluation.
+However, in some cases, relevant gold document IDs are absent from the positive candidate lists; restoring these missing duplicates can change the measured results.
+To quantify the effect of missing duplicate IDs, we modified the relevance labels (qrels) as follows: for each set of identical documents, if any document ID was marked relevant for a given query, we marked all document IDs in that set as relevant. \end{itemize} \autoref{tab:adjusted_qrels} compares nDCG@10 scores for retrieval and reranking using the original BRIGHT qrels versus the adjusted qrels for the Stack Exchange category.